Animesh6096/NexusIT/README.md

-# NexusIT Website
+# SLYTHOS IT Website

-A modern, responsive company website for NexusIT, built with React, TypeScript, Vite, and Tailwind CSS.
+A modern, responsive company website for SLYTHOS IT, built with React, TypeScript, Vite, and Tailwind CSS.

 ## Features